kellertuer/MPAWL/Readme.md

 Further, for the dyadic two-dimensional case, several visualization methods are given for the pattern, the wavelet and scaling functions and the obtained fractions of a function sampled on a pattern and decomposed with respect to the wavelets.

-Several examples illustrate most of the implemented functions, each of which is equipped with an detailed `::usage`-command.
+Several examples illustrate most of the implemented functions, each of which is equipped with an detailed `::usage` command.

 ## Software used in this package
 The Smith normal form package `SmithFormV6.m` was written by Adriano Pascoletti and is used with his permission.
 The package can be obtained at [http://library.wolfram.com/infocenter/MathSource/7081/](http://library.wolfram.com/infocenter/MathSource/7081/).